slickz119/StatRidge/README.md

 If you use StatRidge in research, please cite the associated publications.

-## Principal Author
+## Principal Author and Co-Authors
 Jerson S. Mohamad, Ph.D.

 ##
-Angelyn S. Delica, MS
+Angelyn S. Delica,
-Maydalyn H. Esperat, MAS
+Maydalyn H. Esperat,
-Aubrey G. Labastilla, MAS
+Aubrey G. Labastilla,
-Shiela May M. Ledesma, MAS
+Shiela May M. Ledesma, and
-Doeyien D. Misil, MAMS
+Doeyien D. Misil.

 Department of Mathematics and Statistics
 Western Mindanao State University